vrifmus/zmk-status_led/README.md

 ## Showing battery level on demand

-For checking battery level on demand you need add behavior to your keymap and use keycode.
+For checking battery level on demand you need add a behavior to your keymap and bind it to a key.

 ### Include behavior

-Include behavior file in your `config/<name>.keymap`:
+Include the behavior file in your `config/<name>.keymap`:

 ```diff
 #include <behaviors.dtsi>